Murcul/humans-of-gitstart/docs/open-positions/3-platform.md

 - 🌏 Onsites
 - 🏝 Unlimited Paid Time Off
 - 🐣 Parental leave
+- 🖥️ WFH Budget
-- 🍽.
-Meals with fellow GitStarters
+- 🍽 Meals with fellow GitStarters
 - 📞 Something missing?
 Tell us

 Finally, we offer competitive compensation and meaningful equity along with a chance to make a significant contribution to changing the lives of millions of engineers across the world.